I Didn’t Clean The Kitchen Last Night

-Are you sufficiently horrified?
 This is the sight I woke to this morning.

 The children took their plates to the kitchen sink.
 I don’t remember telling them a story.
 Did I?
 I certainly had no energy left to clean the kitchen.
 So there it was, sitting patiently for me this morning.
-Today, I feel fresher, and I can tackle the mess.
+Today as I write this, I feel fresher, and I can tackle the mess.
 I don’t like leaving the kitchen a mess but in a way, I feel good about it.
 I feel good about it because I was able to prioritise what was important for our family in the moment, and — stuff the rest.
 It was important, for the moment that has now past, to invest in my husband — I know it.

 Sometimes, when my husband comes home I say this: